jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-16.md

 The common 'vacuum' does not mean a place or space in which there is absolutely nothing.

-**It means a place in which there is none of those things we presume ought to be there.**
+**It means a place in which there is none of those things which we presume should be there.**

 A pitcher is made to hold water.
 - It is said to be empty when it is merely filled with air.